 - All required Division of Teacher Education courses must be completed with a minimum GPA of 2.5.
 Departmental approval is required prior to registering for any education course.
-Please see Judy Hilss, certification officer.

 - The minimum GPA for your teaching major.
-The requirements for each major follow: 2.5 GPA for math, biology, chemistry, computer science, earth science, integrated science, physics, and English; and 2.75 GPA for social sciences and economics.
+The requirements for each major follow: 2.5 GPA for math, biology, chemistry, earth science, integrated science, physics, and English; and 2.75 GPA for social sciences and economics.

 - Approval by the Education Faculty Committee, indicating that the committee recognizes that the candidate is academically, pedagogically, and socially prepared for student teaching.

 Students are not permitted to make their own student teaching placements.
 The University cannot guarantee that students will be placed in the schools of their choice.
-In addition, students may have to be placed in locations that will require living away from the Michigan Tech campus.

 Because of the commitment made by school districts and cooperating teachers, and because of the costs associated with placing student teachers, if a student applies and accepts a placement for student teaching and subsequently withdraws (either before or during the student teaching assignment), the student will need to wait one calendar year before being placed in another student teaching assignment.
 It is critical that a student who applies for student teaching accepts the professional responsibility associated with student teaching.
 School districts make professional commitments to students, and the expectation is that students will act in a professional and responsible manner.
 Appeals to this rule are rarely granted, but may be made in writing to the chair of the Division of Teacher Education.